-In order to represent the contended developmental affects of this rationale, several examples of small scale interventions are provided below that suggest how architectural solutions may be able to help legitimize informal activities and materials by providing a kind of "pro-forma" standard of program and location.
 In this case for instance, a "day labor" station, sited strategically in or around the sector boundaries of a designated city "formalizes" to a certain degree an informal demographic of user simply by virtue of the program having been considered and realized in the form of an occupiable structure.

 Similarly, appropriating "informal" activities as legitimate pieces of architectural program could have as inductive an affect on re-enfranchising urban and peri-urban areas as the day labor station is assumed to have.
 For instance, providing outposts and structures for the cumbersome, homemade water purification systems that are so prevalent in African and Asian villages may in fact be a program with great emergence potential for certain areas if appropriate locations are designated to help bridge sector boundaries, and appropriate materials are employed and reused to keep both labor and products relavent.